YaminAhmed123/OpenGL/README.md

 # OpenGL based Render Engine
 This project is an [OpenGL](https://www.khronos.org/) based render engine with linux and windows support the goal is to be feature rich and cross compilable.

+# cmake
+- This is supposed to use cmake but we will see how this will go

 ## Features
 - Model loading from obj files that can be created in Blender
 - Software based Ray Tracer that runs on all GPUs aiming for biggest compatibility